wendong-wang/order-info-spinning-disks-video-processing/README.md

-This is one of two repository of codes that accompanies the order and information paper.
+This is one of two repository of codes that accompany the manuscript "Order and Information in the Patterns of Spinning Magnetic Micro-disks at the Air-water Interface".

 This repository contains codes that process experimental videos.